lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 In the design of ML-DSA, care has been taken to make side-channel resilience easier to achieve.
 For instance, ML-DSA does not depend on Gaussian sampling.
-Implementations must still take great care not to leak information via varius side channels.
+Implementations must still take great care not to leak information via various side channels.
 While deliberate design decisions such as these can help to deliver a greater ease of secure implementation - particularly against side-channel attacks - it does not necessarily provide resistance to more